Narayana108/awesome-privacy/README.md

 > Basically these companies do not respect our basic privacy rights nor are they
 > honest.
 They are helping to creating an unjust surveillanced prison state only through
 > our empowerment.
 There are great alternatives for 90% of things, its basically
-> only open source hardware that is lacking and people willing to do the right thing.
+> just open source hardware and people willing to do the right thing that is lacking

 # Things to do
 > Use software created by the people for the people.